 Description Title Third-line Medication With Gepants for the Treatment of Acute Migraine Attacks Definition Percentage of migraine patients who were prescribed with third-line treatment with gepants and ditans for acute migraine attacks during the measurement year Numerator Number of migraine patients who were prescribed with third-line treatment with gepants and ditans for acute migraine attacks during the measurement year Denominator Total number of migraine patients during the measurement year Exclusion criteria Tension-type headache, Cluster headache, Secondary headaches Unit of measure Percentage (Numerator/Denominator x 100) Measure target and/or threshold Higher is better (if triptans fail) Rationale Third-line medication with gepants (Ubrogepant 50, 100 mg oral; Rimegepant 75 mg oral) could be used to treat acute migrane, If all available triptans fail after an adequate trial period (no or insufficient therapeutic response in at least three consecutive attacks) or their use is contraindicated.
 However, gepants are contraindicated with concurrent CYP3A4 inhibitors, hypersensitivity, and hepatic impairment.
-Third-line medication with Ditans (Lasmiditan 50, 100 or 200 mg oral) could be used to treat acute migrane, If all available triptans fail after an adequate trial period (no or insufficient three consecutive attacks) or their use is contraindicated.
-However, generate trial period (no or insufficient therapeutic response in at least three consecutive attacks) or their use is contraindicated.
-However, ditans are contraindicated with pregnancy, and concomitant use with drugs that are P-glycoprotein substrates.
+Third-line medication with Ditans (Lasmiditan 50, 100 or 200 mg oral) could be used to treat acute migrane, If all available triptans fail after an adequate trial period (no or insufficient therapeutic response in at least three consecutive attacks, or their use is contraindicated with pregnancy, and concomitant use with drugs that are P-glycoprotein substrates.